programmingwithprince/casual-web-template/README.md

 You can learn how to make a very simple website.
 # SEO FRIENDLY
 It is also seo friendly.
 You can learn also how to do seo in your websites.

+#EDIT
+When creating this i was a begineer so don't judge me